arthyn/kartchners/site/products/game/marinated-duck-breast.md

 price: 15.99
 weight__display_: 1 lb
 weight: 16
-description: Duck Breast cut and Seasoned with our All Purpose Seasoning.
+description: Duck Breast cut and seasoned with our all purpose seasoning.
 product_options: []
 ---